Skip main navigation

 What can an employer ask regarding arrest and conviction records?

 No. The law makes no provision for this type of problem.
-The employer must show that the conviction record is substantially related to the particular job.
+The employer must show that your conviction record is substantially related to the particular job.
 Co-worker or customer preference is not a consideration.

 Yes.
 A conviction record that is not substantially related to that particular job should be given no consideration in the hiring process.